-September 2009 I spent a whole month in Boracay and there was barely any rain.
+In September 2009 I spent a whole month in Boracay, and there was barely any rain.
 Actually, I love walking in the rain - as long as it's warm outside.
 I would always return to Boracay, whether it's monsoon or not.

 # 02. CHEAP ROOMS ARE AT STATION 3 AND ALONG THE MAIN ROAD!

 Forget Station 1!
 You won't find cheap there.
 Walk down to Station 3.
 Honestly, I never get the hype about Station 1.
 The sea is too shallow and the beach is always packed with people.
 In my opinion, Station 3 is better to swim and more peaceful.
 The cheap accommodations are certainly down there.